Developer(s) – Grasshopper Manufacture

 Lifespan – 6/10

 If the cutscenes are skipped, which is a good idea given how ridiculous the game’s story indeed truly is, this game can be easily completed within ten hours.
-For me, the incentive to play through the side quests was far too cheap, and the main gameplay can become far too monotonous to keep players engrossed in it for any extended amount of time anyway.
-There are much better and longer hack and slash games that were released last year, including God of War: Ascension.
+For me, the incentive to play through the side quests was far too cheap.
+And the main gameplay can become far too monotonous to keep players engrossed in it for any extended amount of time anyway.
+There are much better and longer hack-and-slash games that were released last year.
+Including God of War: Ascension.

 Storyline – 3/10

-The game’s story centers on an assassin called Mondo Zappa, who carries out assassination missions for the Bryan Execution Firm along with his infinitely annoying and dim-witted assistant, Mika.
-They’re both tasked by their boss, Bryan Roses, to kill dangerous criminals all around the globe.
-Like Heart of Darkness, which I reviewed last week, there are certain elements of the story, which make it overall seem very farfetched, and makes it seem like a lot of stuff was randomly put together in order to create a fully cohesive concept, and for me, it fell apart very quickly.
+And make it seem like a lot of stuff was randomly put together in order to create a fully cohesive concept, and for me, it fell apart very quickly.
 It doesn’t help that there is some pretty bad voice acting in it as well.
 In particular, the character Mika is without a doubt one of the worst characters I’ve ever seen in a video game.
 She throws tantrums, cries a lot, and becomes far too childishly enthusiastic about her situation for me to be able to take her seriously.
 I don’t even think the main character Mondo can be taken seriously, like his catchphrase “The job… killer is dead” makes little to no sense.

 Originality – 6/10